Ice pop: Paleta

-A paletero (roughly equivalent to the English "ice cream man"), is a street seller of paletas and other frozen treats, usually from a pushcart labeled with the name of the enterprise that made the paletas (paletería).
+In Mexico, ice pops are known as paletas ("little sticks") sold in the streets by a paletero (roughly equivalent to the English "ice cream man") usually from a pushcart labeled with the name of the enterprise that makes them (paletería).
 Today, many paleteros are now commonly found in American cities with significant Mexican populations.
 Vending requirements for paleteros vary widely by city.